klei30/evals/README.md

 # Evals

-Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
+Evals is a framework for evaluating different OpenAI models and an open-source registry of benchmarks.

 You can use Evals to create and run evaluations that:
 - use datasets to generate prompts,